tsoenen/qrest/README.rst

      'title': 'qui est esse',
      'userId': 1}]

 The snippet uses the Python requests_ library to send the request.
-Although this library makes it very easy to query a REST API, it requires the user to know the structure of the REST API, how to build calls to that API, how to parse responses etc. This is where qrest comes in: it allows you to *configure* a Python API that provides access to the *information* and hides the nitty-gritty
+This library makes it very easy to query a REST API, but it requires the user to know the structure of the REST API, how to build calls to that API, how to parse responses etc. This is where qrest comes in: it allows you to *configure* a Python API that provides access to the *information* and hides the nitty-gritty